gabosotob/pingpongscore/project/tasks.md

   ┃ ┃ ┣ 📜router.js
   ┃ ┃ ┣ 📜service.js
   ┃ ┃ ┗ 📜usersService.test.js
-  ┃ ┗ 📜index.js // File containing all the routing for all entities of the API ("/api"), all API routes go through here.
+  ┃ ┗ 📜index.js // File containing all the routing for all entities of the API, all API routes go through here.
   ┣ 📂configs // Contains all the configuration data files like environment variables ┗ 📂loaders // Files with the setup of dependencies of the app